sparksammy/GEMS-NT/README.md

 ``PCSpeaker.PCSpeaker.play(PCSpeaker.PCSpeaker.notes.D3, 1000);``

 Also, I (Sparksammy) mispelled "micro.cs" as "macro.cs", I left it in there because I thought it was funny. :o)

+Fun fact 3: The GEMS logo is a cross between A Spinel (the mineral) with a crack in the shape of an "S", and a heart, to show that this is a Homage to Sparkpin and her Spinel OS.
+Also: The SamLang logo is a cross between a shield, a gem, as well as the initials for SamLang, S.L.
+(Symbolized as SL)